Andernach: Description

 Another attraction from its ancient industrial past is the "Old Crane" of Andernach (Ger. der "Alte Krahnen"), a 16th-century stony land based treadwheel tower crane 29 ft in diameter and 31 ft high situated outside the town downstream close to the river bank of the old harbour where it replaced an even older 14th century wooden floating treadwheel crane.
 For 350 years it was in operation from 1561 to 1911.
 Two to four men were required to rotate the crane top by means of a huge double ended lever (horizontal wooden bar) attached to the vertical wooden crane "beam" and four others on a (treadwheel men or menials) to operate the huge wooden twin treadwheels (more than 14 ft in diameter) which lifted and lowered the load—mainly millstones, tuff-stone blocks for the Netherlands and wine casks.
 This treadwheel crane with stone walls (most cranes had a timber housing) is one of only a few of its kind in Europe to have survived.
 A prince-electoral order or permission was needed to build and operate such a crane in the times of the Holy Roman Empire.

 The Catholic "St. Mary Assumption Parish Church" locally known as "Church of Our Lady" or "St. Mary's Cathedral" (Ger.
 "Pfarrkirche Maria Himmelfahrt", "Liebfrauenkirche", or "Mariendom") is the oldest historical attraction in Andernach, some of which date back to the 11th century.
+The Andernach Gesangbuch of 1608 contains the tune to the English hymn 'This day the first of days was made' harmonised by Ralph Vaughan Williams.

 The town palais "von der Leyen house" (Ger.
 "Haus von der Leyen"), named after its builder district magistrate and governor of the prince-elector, "Georg III von der Leyen," dates back to 1600.
 Built in renaissance and baroque styles it now houses the town museum since 1936 and again since 1969.
 It displays among others a fine model of the Roman "castrum" Antunnacum, a 17th-century town model in ~1:600 scale and a thoroughly assembled model (~1:90) of the prince-electoral town castle.